nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 ## Pie Charts
 Pie charts are popular and often requested by editors.
-They are, however, rarely the best chart type to visualize what we want to communicate.
-We use pie charts with caution and whenever we think about using one, we pause to think: **Is this really what makes most sense?**
+However, they are rarely the best chart type to visualize what we want to communicate.
+We use pie charts with caution and whenever we think about using one, we pause to think: **Is this really what makes most sense?** The following are the pie chart guidelines we practice:

 #### Rule of thumb:
 If I combine all segments except for the most important one to "others" – does the chart still make sense?
-No?
-Then don't use a pie chart.
+If not: don't use a pie chart.

 #### Do not

-We don't use pie charts to compare the size of various parts of a whole.
+- Use pie charts to compare the size of various parts of a whole.

 ```image
 plain: true